Donate Devices, Transform Lives

 What devices does the community need?

-The Device Donation program focuses on refurbishing large-screen devices: laptops, tablets, and desktop devices.
+The Device Donation Program focuses on refurbishing large-screen devices: laptops, tablets, and desktop devices.

 Who is receiving the refurbished devices?